DUNE-DAQ/docs/docs/packages/opmonlib/README.md

 ### Desctription

-*opmonlib* allows applications to collect and publish operational monitoring data.
+*opmonlib* defines the interface that allows applications and application components to publish operational monitoring data.
-The package contains two basic output plugins, to stdout or to file.
+The package contains some basic output plugins, to stdout (trace) or to file.

-The behavior of the output is controlled via the URI that is passed to the InfoManager constructor.
+The behavior of the output is controlled via the URI that is passed to the OpMonManager constructor.

 For the two plugins privided within opmonlib the following URI can be used:

-- stdout://flat
-outputs one line for each variable
-- stdout://formatted
-outputs formatted json objects
-- stdout://compact
+- stdout:
-outputs a json object in one line
+outputs one block for every schema in a json format.
 - file:///file/path/file_name.out

 [Instructions for DAQ module users](Instructions-for-DAQ-module-users.md)

-### Building and running examples (_under construction_)
+%% ### Building and running examples (_under construction_)